Photo from Unsplash

 Morning

-If so be ye have tasted that the Lord is gracious. — 1 Pet 2:3
+now that you have tasted that the Lord is good. — 1 Pet 2:3 BSB

-Do not rest, O believer, until you have a full assurance of your interest in Jesus.
-Let nothing satisfy you until, by the infallible witness of the Holy Spirit bearing witness with your spirit—you are certified that you are a child of God.
-Oh, trifle not here; let no “perhaps” and “if” and “maybe” satisfy your soul.
-Build on eternal verities, and truly build upon them.
-Get the sure mercies of David, and surely get them.
-Let your anchor be cast into that which is within the veil, and see to it that your soul is linked to the anchor by a cable that will not break.
-Advance beyond these dreary “ifs”, abide no more in the wilderness of doubts and fears; cross the Jordan of distrust, and enter the Canaan of peace, where the land ever flows with milk and honey.
+Do not rest, believer, until you are fully assured of your relationship with Jesus.
+Let nothing satisfy you until the Holy Spirit bears witness with your spirit that you are indeed a child of God.
+Don’t settle for "if" or "maybe."
+Build your faith on eternal truths, and truly build on them.
+Seek the sure mercies of David and don’t rest until you’ve claimed them.
+Cast your anchor behind the veil and ensure that your soul is bound to that anchor by an unbreakable chain.
+Move beyond the "ifs" and leave the wilderness of doubts and fears behind.
+Cross the Jordan of distrust and enter the Canaan of peace, where the land flows with milk and honey.

 Evening

-Famine pinched all the nations, and it seemed inevitable that Jacob and his family should suffer great poverty; but the God of providence, who never forgets the objects of electing love, had stored a granary for His people by giving the Egyptians warning of the scarcity, and leading them to stockpile the grain of the years of plenty.
-Little did Jacob expect deliverance from Egypt but there was the grain in store for him.
+Famine struck all the nations, and it seemed inevitable that Jacob and his family would face terrible poverty.
+But the God of providence, who never forgets those He loves, had already prepared a storehouse for them.
+He warned the Egyptians of the coming scarcity and led them to save the grain from the years of plenty.
+Jacob could never have imagined that his deliverance would come from Egypt, but there it was—grain in abundance, waiting for him.

-The grain in Egypt was all in the hands of the beloved Joseph; he opened or closed the granaries at will.
-And so the riches of providence are all in the absolute power of our Lord Jesus, who will dispense them liberally to His people.
-Joseph was abundantly ready to support his own family; and Jesus is unceasing in His faithful care for His brethren.
-Our business is to go after the help which is provided for us—we must not sit still in despondency, but bestir ourselves.
-Prayer will bear us soon into the presence of our royal Brother—once before His throne we have only to ask and have—His stores are not exhausted; there is grain still—His heart is not hard, He will give the grain to us.
-Lord, forgive our unbelief, and this evening constrain us to draw largely from Your fullness and receive grace upon grace!
+The grain in Egypt was in the hands of Joseph, who had the power to open or close the granaries.
+In the same way, the riches of God’s providence are in the hands of our Lord Jesus, and He generously provides for His people.
+Joseph was eager to care for his family, and Jesus is even more faithful in caring for us, His brothers and sisters.
+Our job is to seek the help that’s been prepared for us—we must not sit still in despair.
+Prayer will bring us into the presence of our royal Brother.
+Once before His throne, all we have to do is ask, and we will receive.
+His storehouses are far from empty; there’s still plenty of grace to go around.
+His heart is never hardened toward us.
+He will give us what we need.
+Lord, forgive our unbelief, and tonight, help us to draw deeply from Your fullness, receiving grace upon grace.

 Morning and Evening - May 21